 IVA: IVA is the tax applied to all purchases and services in Portugal.
 We are granted exemption from IVA on purchases over 270 Euros.
 (Consumables and services do not apply) Save your receipt (make sure that the store puts your tax ID number on it).
-Contact Dario in housing for the website and password set-up.
 You will need your tax ID number and a Portuguese bank account.
 The process can take 3-4 months; so, submitting claims 6 months prior to PSCing will eliminate any problems of getting your IVA back.

-WORK: For spouses and dependents, employment can be hard to come by.
+WORK : For spouses and dependents, employment can be difficult.
 There are some DOD jobs available to spouses on base, but the openings are every few years.
 There are a few other opportunities to find part time work to make pocket money.
 All positions pay at least 5 Euros per hour without taxes being withdrawn.
+If seeking employment out in town most local businesses will assist in obtaining you permission for a working visa.
+LIBRARY: T and 10-12 winter.
+Ger he library is open neral Librarian duties 900-1100 summer